 Share your experiences.
 Talk about it.
 You never know who just might need to hear they are not alone in their struggles.
 Give hope.
 Explain what happened to you when you’re ready to share your story.

-There might be someone out there crying in the middle of th night wondering what is wrong with them and searching for answer online.
-Let them know they are not alone and there is way out.
+There might be someone out there crying in the middle of the night wondering what is wrong with them and searching for an answer online.
+Let them know they are not alone and there is a way out.

 Let’s talk bout it.
-If you have similar story as mine please share it with the rest of us in the comments.
-I’m sure psychiatric therapy looks different in some other countries and I’m sure people would like to hear what to expect from psychiatric visit.
+If you have a similar story as mine please share it with the rest of us in the comments.
+I’m sure psychiatric therapy looks different in some other countries and I’m sure people would like to hear what to expect from a psychiatric visits.

 It truly sucks but remember it’s all just temporary.